-We are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
+We are committed to ensuring there is transparency in our business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.

-We expect the same high standards from all of our contractors, suppliers and other business partners, and as part of our contracting processes, we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.
+We expect the same high standards from all our contractors, suppliers and other business partners, and as part of our contracting processes, we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.

 We are proud of the steps we are taking to combat slavery and human trafficking and are committed to reviewing our practices on an ongoing basis to improve our practices and eliminate risks.

-Bewley Homes was founded in 1991 and focuses on building quality homes in highly desirable locations.
+Bewley homes was founded in 1991 and focuses on building quality homes in highly desirable locations.

-Bewley Homes Plc is a Public Limited Company and our ultimate parent company is Bewley Group Limited.
+Bewley Homes Plc is a Public Limited Company and our parent company is Bewley Group Limited.
 Bewley Homes Plc is the only trading entity with a turnover in excess of £36 million.
 We produce around 375 homes each year and as of the date of this statement have 120 directly employed employees.
 Our head office is based at Inhurst House, Brimpton Road, Baughurst, Hampshire, RG26 5JJ and we only operate within the United Kingdom.

 OUR SUPPLY CHAINS

 Our business requires us to identify and acquire developable land, obtain planning permission and plan and build quality homes.
 Our supply chains therefore principally involve the supply of suitable labour and subcontractors and the purchasing of housebuilding materials.